katjam/place-cal-elm-pages-template/README.md

 - [ ] Edit the markdown in `theme/content` to generate your About and Privacy information
 - [ ] Edit `theme/Copy/Text` to generate your UI & SEO text
 - [ ] Add your images, like logos and background to `public/images`
-    - Background images should be tiling.
+    - `backgrounds` should be tiling.
 They are sized at 800px (small screens), 1080px (medium screens), 1920px (largest screens)
+    - `characters` should be `.png` and are used kind of like stickers and can be objects, symbols or people - anything that helps illustrate the character of your community.
+There is one `primary` and 4 used only on the `about` page.
 - [ ] Edit the reset and core css styles like fonts in `public/css`
 - [ ] Add your brand colors to `theme/Global/Skin` following guidence there